JasonLough/graphql_playground/README.md

 - npm run devStart
 - in your browser, load localhost:5000
 - you should see a GraphQL 'interface' in the browser
-- put these in the left panel to get started
+- see server.js for comments, queries to try, and exercises